 The rate switch selects between three different ranges for the attack, decay, and release times.
 In FAST mode the maximum time for each stage is approximately 1 second.
 It is approximately 10 seconds in MED mode, and 1 minute it SLOW mode.

 This slider sets the duration of the envelope attack stage.
 This is the time it takes for the envelope level to go from zero to the maximum level.
-The duration is nearly zero with the slider at the bottom, and the longest when the slider is at the bottom.
+The duration is nearly zero with the slider at the bottom, and the longest when the slider is at the top.
 The length of the longest setting is set with the RATE switch.

 This slider sets the duration of the envelope decay stage.
 This is the time it takes for the envelope level to go from the maximum to the sustain level.
 The length of the longest setting is set with the RATE switch.